osohq/oso/docs/getting-started/quickstart.rst

         You can run the server by hitting the "Run" button while on ``server.py``, or from the embedded command line with:

         .. code-block:: console
+            :class: copybutton

             $ poetry run python quickstart/server.py

-        When you run the server, you'll see a browser window appear showing the server's index route.
-If you copy the browser URL, you can use it to cURL the expenses route:
+        When you run the server, it will print out the URL it can be reached at.
+        You can use the URL to cURL the expenses route from a local terminal:

         .. code-block:: console
+            :class: copybutton

             $ curl <PASTE URL HERE>/expenses/1

         The response will contain the expense data, since the app doesn't have any authorization yet.

-        Note that each time you use cURL in this guide, you'll need to re-copy the URL from the browser as it will change as you edit the application.

         Now we can add oso to control who has access to the expenses data.